132nd-vWing/TRMA-Brief/RANGES/Range17.md

 - NOTE: If AR 305 is activated, its orbit will pass through eastern edge of range 17 at 5000ft.
 Coordinate with users planning to use the tanker.

+## STRIKE Scenario at Range 17
+#### SITUATION

+**Enemy:
+The Enemy has constructed a factory complex at the South of Range 17.
+This Factory Complex must be destroyed

+**Threats:
+none.
+Optional: via F10 Menu, some manpads and AA can be activated at the target area

 ## Back